A Black person's hand holds a Juneteenth flag with a blue sky and clouds in the background. Text: Juneteenth Freedom Day

 Read time: 9 minutes

 Freedom is central to the story of the United States.
-We are the "land of the free," and we promise "liberty and justice for all."
 Americans are legally entitled to freedom of religion, freedom of speech, a free press, and the freedom to assemble peaceably, according to the U.S. Bill of Rights, ratified in 1791.

-But those freedoms didn't begin to apply to Black people for many years after the nation was founded, and racist systems and structures continue to exist to this day.
+But those freedoms didn't begin to apply to Black people for many years after the nation was founded, and oppressive systems and structures exist to this day.

-With our focus on financial health in the BECU blog, we thought Juneteenth was a good time to reflect on some of the significant historical events that created long-lasting barriers to Black financial health and wealth.
+With the BECU blog's focus on financial health, we thought Juneteenth was a good time to reflect on some of the significant historical events that created long-lasting barriers to Black financial health and wealth.

 More Than 400 Years of Enslavement